emlab-ucsb/fisheries-behavior-change/README.md

 The `data` folder contains four input data files, with full metadata given below:

-* `monitoring_data.csv`: All monitoring data for 41 sites from the Community Support, Sustainable Fishing Practices, Sustainable Ecosystems, or Sustainable Livelihoods impact surveys
+* `monitoring_data.csv`: All monitoring data for sites from the Community Support, Sustainable Fishing Practices, Sustainable Ecosystems, or Sustainable Livelihoods impact surveys
-* `site_data.csv`: Descriptive demographics and statistics for each of 41 sites
+* `site_data.csv`: Descriptive demographics and statistics for each site
-* `survey_question_lookup.csv`: A lookup table that matches specific socioeconomic survey questions from each of 41 sites to specific indicators
+* `survey_question_lookup.csv`: A lookup table that matches specific socioeconomic survey questions from each site to specific indicators
-* `matching_data.csv`: Coarse matching scores used for control site selection for the 3 sets of matched impact / control sites for the Philippines sustainable ecosystems and sustainable livelihoods survey
+* `phils_matching_data.csv`: Site attribute scores used for control site selection for the 3 sets of matched impact / control sites for the Philippines sustainable ecosystems and sustainable livelihoods survey

 ### `monitoring_data.csv`